|1 Masters, grant to your slaves justice and fairness, knowing that you too have a Master in heaven.|

 |15 Greet the brethren who are in Laodicea and also Nympha and the church that is in her house.|

 The meeting of churches in homes was very common.
-Synagogues were run by the Jews in this new sect of Christianity could only meet in people's houses.
+Synagogues were run by the Jews.
+This new sect of Christianity could only meet in peoples' houses.

 |16 And when this letter is read among you, have it also read in the church of the Laodiceans; and you, for your part read my letter that is coming from Laodicea.|